suraj776/suraj776/README.md

 ### Hi there 👋

-<p align="left" diplay="block" wdth="900px">I'm a back-end developer. i'm currently woking on Laravel(PHP framework).
+<p align="left" wdth="900px">I'm a back-end developer. i'm currently woking on Laravel(PHP framework).
 I have just started my career as back-end developer at The knowledge academy.

 Strong in design and integration with intuitive problem-solving skills.
 Proficiency in Html,Css, JavaScript, Mysql and PHP.